This Old House launches its DIY website House One

 Media executives sometimes say that their companies are like a startup — but in the case of This Old House, that’s actually kind of true, since Time Inc. sold the 40-year-old brand (best known for the home improvement TV show of the same name) to Eric Thorkilsen and TZP Growth Partners less than two years ago.

-Thorkilsen, who now serves as CEO of This Old House Ventures, has a history with the brand, having supervised it under Time.
-He said that it’s actually gone through multiple periods of reinvention and “startup thinking” — like when Time launched the print magazine in 1995, or when it acquired the show from public TV station WGBH in 2001.
+Thorkilsen, who now serves as CEO of This Old House Ventures, has a history with the brand.
+He said that it’s actually gone through multiple periods of reinvention and “startup thinking” — like when Time launched the print magazine in 1995, or when it acquired the show from public TV station WGBH in 2001 (both initiatives that Thorkilsen led).
 And it’s happening again, as it’s spun out as an independent media organization, and as it launches it first digital-only property, House One.

 “We can build on that kind of startup attitude and culture in the way that we think about this brand that’s about to turn 40,” Thorkilsen said.
 “In what ways can we build it and rebuild it and renovate and add to it that will give it still more growth opportunities going forward?”